 - defaultvars (bool) if set to False, no default configuration variables other then configFile and configSection will be defined.
-The arguments needlogin and ids will be ignored in this case. - needlogin (bool) if set to False, the configuration variables auth, username, password, promptPass, and credentials will be left out. - ids (bool or str) the configuration variable idsurl will not be set up at all, or be set up as a mandatory, or as an optional variable, if this is set to False, to 'mandatory', or to 'optional' respectively. - args (list of str) list of command line arguments or None.
+The arguments needlogin and ids will be ignored in this case. - needlogin (bool) if set to False, the configuration variables auth, username, password, promptPass, and credentials will be left out. - ids (bool or str) the configuration variable idsurl will not be set up at all, or be set up as a mandatory, or as an optional variable, if this is set to False, to 'mandatory', or to 'optional' respectively. - preset (dict) mapping of configuration variable names to preset values.
+These preset values override the default value for the corresponding variable.
+Note that command line arguments, environment variables, and settings in the configuration files still take precedence over the preset values. - args (list of str) list of command line arguments or None.
 If not set, the command line arguments will be taken from sys.argv.